 Whilst radio experience is desirable, it is not essential as full training will be given.
 You will be proactive, organised and able to work independently under a given remit.
 You will have excellent communication skills, a can-do attitude, and will act as a positive champion for Future Radio at all times.
 You will also be ready, willing and able to give the time, care and attention that the role requires over an extended period.

 - Superb communication and presentation skills

 - A personable and confident manner

-- A broad range of interests, including current affairs
+- A broad range of interests, specifically in the topic of your show

 - The ability to take initiative and make quick decisions under pressure